BioBG/CCBlockPlus/README.md

 No Commands

 Permisions:
-  Blocks all commands and chat: ccblockplus.blocked
+  ccblockplus.blocked - Blocks all commands and chat.